Strategies for Span Labeling with Large Language Models: : Making Matching Methods More Robust

 \subsection{Tokenization Issues}

-Although our algorithm is conceptually simple, we found that input tokenization introduces additional issues that need to be handle with care so that we do not accidentally disallow valid tokens.
+Tokenization introduces additional aspects that need to be handled with care in \textsc{\ourmethod{}} to avoid disallowing valid tokens.

 \paragraph{Different input and output tokenization.} We need to account for the fact that tokenization of the output text does \emph{not} necessarily correspond to the input text tokenization.
 Consider, for example, the input text \texttt{``Hello.''}.
 On the input, the text may be tokenized as \texttt{[``Hello'', ``.'']}.
 However, the model might first decode the token \texttt{``Hel''}, which guides it towards the tokens \texttt{``lo''} and \texttt{``.''}.
-Therefore, in the \texttt{COPY} mode, we need to allow not only the following input token, but all the tokens that are valid prefixes of the subsequent text.
+Therefore, in the \texttt{COPY} mode, we need to allow not only the following input token, but \emph{all tokens that are valid prefixes of the subsequent text}.

-\paragraph{Handling the field boundaries.} The value of the JSON field is a string enclosed in quotes.
-However, the quotes may be decoded not only as standalone tokens, but also as parts of a token which includes content inside or outside of the field.
-When entering the \texttt{SELECT} mode (i.e., in the step where the expression \texttt{``text''\textbackslash{}s:\textbackslash{}s``} would be decoded), we need to consider whether the token containing the opening quote also has a suffix (e.g. \texttt{\_``London}) and handle the suffix (in this case \texttt{London}) in the context of the \texttt{SELECT} mode.
-Accordingly, in the \texttt{COPY} mode, we need to whitelist all the tokens that satisfy the following: they start with the valid prefix, i.e., continuation of the decoded text, followed by a quotation mark, and optionally followed by a suffix (e.g., a comma followed by a newline).
-All these tokens need to be considered a signal for exiting the \texttt{COPY} mode.
+\paragraph{Handling the field boundaries.} The quotes delimiting a JSON value may be part of a token containing other content-related characters.
+When entering the \texttt{SELECT} mode (i.e., in the step where the expression \texttt{``text''\textbackslash{}s:\textbackslash{}s``} would be decoded), we need to consider whether the token containing the opening quote also has a suffix (e.g. \texttt{``London}) and handle the suffix (in this case \texttt{London}) in the context of the \texttt{SELECT} mode.
+Accordingly, in the \texttt{COPY} mode, we need to whitelist all the tokens that satisfy the following: they start with the valid prefix, i.e., continuation of the decoded text, followed by a quotation mark, and optionally followed by a suffix (e.g., a comma followed by a newline); all these tokens exit the \texttt{COPY} mode.